-According to the UN, 74% of Pakistan's 180 million people live on less than $2 a day, and over 8 million of the 20 million school-age children are not in primary school.
-Impoverished youth are extremely vulnerable to recruitment into extremist organizations like the Taliban.
-Now more than ever mothers need access to education, training and economic opportunities.
+According to the UN, 74% of Pakistan's 180 million people live on less than $2 a day, and over 8 million of the 20 million school-age children are not in school.
+Impoverished youth are extremely vulnerable to recruitment into extremist organizations.
+Now more than ever mothers and young women need access to education, training and economic opportunities.
 Enabling this will result in increased access, choice, and prioritizing education for their children--fostering dignity and security.

 How will this project solve this problem?

 We provide women with the necessary training, equipment, materials, and market linkages in order to support themselves and their families.
 When women and girls earn income, they reinvest 90% of it into their families and communities.
 Watch video www.girleffect.org